 Yo!
 WHOOT!
 School holidays are here!
-Yay!
 I can't wait 'till next term… I think that's when we start short stories… Well, this is my first ever Vampirates Fic so be nice.
 Oh, the pairing is Cheng Li x Connor so if ya don't like, then don't read.
 It's as simple as that.

 I have no idea where this idea came from; maybe it's because were doing Shakespeare this term and the next.
 At first, I was like, "urrgh, sappy stuff', but it's ok I guess.
 Oh, this is set… where Cheng Li is already captain but does have a minor reference to Empire of Night.
+Also, I am aware that everyone is super OOC.

 Title: Shakespeare's Moments